-The Office of the Dean for Graduate Education (ODGE) is pleased to offer fee waivers for US citizens and US permanent residents who demonstrate financial hardship, are current or former members of the United States Armed Forces, or who have participated in special fellowship programs, including MIT-sponsored diversity programs (e.g., MIT Summer Research Program, CONVERGE).
-The ODGE Diversity Initiative is also pleased to offer fee waivers to the prospective students they have met during diversity recruitment events.
+The Office of Graduate Education (OGE) is pleased to offer fee waivers for US citizens and US permanent residents who demonstrate financial hardship, are current or former members of the United States Armed Forces, or who have participated in special fellowship programs, including MIT-sponsored diversity programs (e.g., MIT Summer Research Program, CONVERGE).
+The OGE Diversity Initiative is also pleased to offer fee waivers to the prospective students they have met during diversity recruitment events.
 International students attending US colleges and universities, who have participated in MIT sponsored programs, such as CONVERGE or the MSRP, are also eligible to apply for a fee waiver.

 US citizens and US permanent residents* may request a graduate application fee waiver if they meet one of the criteria below:

 - Demonstrated financial hardship in the past year.

 - Participated in an MIT/OGE-sponsored diversity program in the past five years (see below)**.

 - Participated in a special fellowship program in the past three years (see below).